 Leader of the pack

 Two Border collies living together is a bad idea.
-A Border collie will always try to be the pack leader and would like to rule upon the other male collies.
+A Border collie will always try to be the pack leader and would like to rule over the other male collies.
 Two male collies will always end up fighting with each other to try to be the pack leader.

 It is not easy to pet two male collies as it is like welcoming a problem directly into your house.
-Two male Border collies living together will always end up fighting on something causing breaking your furniture.
+Two male Border collies living together will always end up fighting over something causing breaking your furniture.
 It is recommended to pet a single Border collie, but if you are interested in getting the other one, go for a female instead of another male Border collie.

 Here are some recommended products by the vets for you.
 You can buy them for your collie dog.